iam-AbhishekYadav/JavaScript/11_Control_Flow.md

 const greetings = "Hello World";
 ```

+> [!WARNING]
+> for..of loops is array specific.
+> Don't use in objects, it wil give error, objects are not iterable.

 ## 5. Maps

 - The Map object holds key-value pairs and remembers the original insertion order of the keys.